vsbabu/meterite/README.md

 Best way to peruse those is to clone repo and deploy this and test it with auto generated docs.

 ## Setup
+I am assuming you've installed Anaconda Python in the PATH.
+If not, just `pip` will do fine.

 ```sh
 conda create -n py82 python=3.8.2